 Next to the ADAT connectors is a pair of connectors labeled S/PDIF, IN and OUT.
-These S/PDIF connectors are used to transmit digital data among digital audio devices via an electrical signal.
+These connectors are used to transmit digital audio data via an electrical signal.
 S/PDIF data can use the full 24-bit sample width used internally on Layla24.